 "We learned a great deal from the community, and some people started doing mods and then ended up working with us," Yavuz said.
 "We also had a really knowledgeable community.
 We had a special suggestions forum, and some of the discussions there were really mind-boggling.
 There was an economics professor commenting on medieval economies and giving feedback!
 People who were real experts gave feedback, and that was really valuable and useful."

 When the game finally released in 2008, it already had an active modding scene churning out ambitious mods.
-The modding scene has only grown over the past decade, releasing huge projects like full-conversion mods set in Sengoku-era Japan, the Star Wars universe, Middle-Earth, and Westeros.
-A decade later, the series has gone on to sell six million copies.
+The modding scene has only grown over the past decade, releasing huge projects like full-conversion mods set in Sengoku-era Japan (opens in new tab), the Star Wars universe (opens in new tab), Middle-Earth (opens in new tab), and Westeros (opens in new tab).
+A decade later, the series has gone on to sell six million copies (opens in new tab).